Come and join the fun rides with the

 - Attend two ATTA sanctioned trail trials&

-ATTA Grows into EIGHTH year of sanctioned rides.
+ATTA Grows into TENTH year of sanctioned rides.

-ATTA is beginning its EIGHTH YEAR of sanctioning trail trials and its prestigious NATIONAL AWARDS program.
-We are well into our EIGHTH YEAR with growth in rides and membership.
+ATTA is beginning its TENTH YEAR of sanctioning trail trials and its prestigious NATIONAL AWARDS program.
+We are well into our TENTH YEAR with growth in rides and membership.
 ATTA encourages ride organizers in any area to ask about ATTA sanctioning.